AndriyGazda/project-LearnPlatform/README.md

 This will start:

-- The server on http://localhost:5000 (or the port specified in your server .env file)
-- The client on http://localhost:5173 (default Vite port)
+- The client on http://localhost:5174 (default Vite port)